CAOR-MINES-ParisTech/ukfm/docsource/source/auto_examples/pendulum.rst

 Model and Simulation
 ==============================================================================
-This script uses the ``PENDULUM`` model class that requires  the sequence time and the model frequency to create an instance of the model.
+This script uses the :meth:`~ukfm.PENDULUM` model that requires  the sequence time and the model frequency.

 .. code-block:: default